ml-archive/keychain/README.md

 ```
 `Validator` is a typealias for the `Form` you wish to instantiate and validate the incoming request with.
 The fields `createdAt`, `updatedAt`, and `deletedAt` and the functions `makeJSON(token: String)` and `func makeJWTNode()` are all optional and have a default implementations.

-## 🏆 Credits
-This package is developed and maintained by the Vapor team at [Nodes](https://www.nodes.dk).

 ### The UserControllerType protocol
 If you wish to modify the behavior of the `BasicUserController` you can simply extend it and override any function you wish.
 If you're wanting to create your own UserController from scratch you can conform to the following protocol:
 ```swift